Work+

 Entry Criteria

-• Applicants must be at least 18 years of age on or before 1st July in the year of proposed entry to the course.
+Applicants must be at least 18 years of age on or before 1st July 2024.

-• Applicants should have obtained a minimum of 64 UCAS points achieved through the completion of A-Levels, National Awards, Access or other alternative approved level 3 qualifications.
+• Applicants must have attained a minimum of 64 UCAS points achieved through the completion of A Levels, National Awards, Access or other alternative approved level 3 qualifications.

-• Applicants should have attained at least 15 points at Level 2 or above (e.g. GCSE) or have alternative approved qualifications.
-This must include GCSE English Language Grade C or Essential Skills Communication Level 2 and GCSE Mathematics Grade C or Essential Skills Numeracy Level 2.
+• Applicants must have attained at least 15 points at Level 2 or above (e.g. GCSE) or have alternative approved qualifications.
 In addition, applicants must provide evidence of competence in written and spoken English Language.
+For entry to this programme, applicants should have attained a C grade in GCSE English language and a C grade in GCSE Maths (or equivalent) .

 Duration